Modules

 Goose Tip: The Modules you can browse or select in both the dropdown picker and the AI Modules Gallery will change based on the current AI Model you have selected for your Story!

 Presented as a grid of cards separated into the sections Imported, Specials, General, Style, Theme, and Inspiration, the AI Modules Gallery is where you can quickly browse all the Modules available for a given AI Model alongside each Module’s Description and Thumbnail Images.
-The Imported section of the Gallery is where all your Custom Modules live, whether you trained them yourself or dragged them in from another user sharing their .Module file with you.
+The Imported section of the Gallery is where all your Custom Modules live.
 The rest of the sections are where The Provided Modules live!

 The Provided Modules